Conservation and Conflicts in the Amazon

 Works in Progress

-The Green Revolution and Inequality: India (with Leah Bevis)
+Winners and Losers of the Green Revolution in India (with Leah Bevis)

-Green revolution in India has been lauded for its positive impact on agricultural productivity and, in turn, the farmers’ lives.
-However, its effects on land redistribution and inequality in the long-run are unclear.
+The green revolution in India has been lauded for its positive impact on agricultural productivity and, in turn, the farmers’ lives.
+However, its effects on land redistribution and inequality, in the long run, are unclear.
 Large farmers may have benefited non-proportionately from the technologies that pervaded in the decades leading up to the turn of the 21st century.
 Richer farmers who own larger farms had early access to irrigation systems allowing them to profit more.
 Simultaneously, the smaller farmers who are unable to set up new irrigation technologies and thus cannot compete with the large farmers may be forced to sell their farms leading to systematic land redistribution.
-The poor farmers, in this process, maybe worse off as a consequence of the green revolution in India.
-This raises a question on whether the policy implementation considered farmer welfare at all.
+The poor farmers, in this process, may be worse off as a consequence of the green revolution in India.
+This raises the question of whether the policy implementation considered farmer welfare at all.
 Identifying the winners and losers in the green revolution is important not only to understand the current inequality in India but also to design appropriate agrarian and welfare policies.
 Moreover, this research has policy relevance specifically for countries in Africa that are more recent to new agricultural technologies and may inadvertently experience worsened inequality and welfare loss by non-optimal policies.